thynnine/pysic/doc/Potentials_f90.rst

   .. data:: bond_order_descriptor

-    Description of a type of a potential.
+    Description of a type of a bond order factor.
-    The type contains the name and description of the potential and the parameters it contains.
+    The type contains the name and description of the bond order factor and the parameters it contains.
     The descriptors contain the information that the inquiry methods in the python interface fetch.